koinos/koinos-util-cpp/README.md

 ### Testing

-Tests are built by default as target `koinos_util_tests`.
+Tests are built by default as target `util_tests`.
 You can building them specifically with:

 ```
-cmake --build . --config Release --parallel --target koinos_util_tests
+cmake --build . --config Release --parallel --target util_tests
 ```

 Tests can be invoked from the tests directiory within the build directory.

 ```
 cd tests
-./koinos_util_tests
+./util_tests
 ```

 Tests can also be ran in parallel using CTest.